Loved by 15K+ pet parents

 Introduction

-Having a baby is an exciting and life changing event, but it can also a source of stress and worry for pet owners.
-One of the biggest concerns is how to handle the transition when bringing a new baby into the home.
-After all, your dog has been your faithful companion for years and you don’t want to neglect them or make them feel they’re being replaced.
+Having a baby is an exciting and life-changing event, but it can also be a source of stress and worry for pet owners.
+One of the biggest concerns is how to manage the transition when bringing a new baby into the home.
+After all, your dog has been your faithful companion for years, and you don’t want to neglect them or make them feel they’re being replaced.
 Here are some tips on how to make sure your dog is comfortable and happy when the little one arrives.

 One of the best things you can do to prepare your dog for the arrival of new baby is to start getting them used to changes in routine ahead of time.
 Changes in the home can include, people coming to decorate rooms, moving things in rooms, new furniture arriving, baby's new stuff arriving, prams etc.

-Prepare your dog in advance for the new arrival, for example, if you’re going to be using baby gates around the house when the baby arrives, then don’t wait until the last minute, prepare your dog gradually for the changes.
+Prepare your dog in advance for the new arrival.
+For example, if you’re going to be using baby gates around the house when the baby arrives, don’t wait until the last minute; prepare your dog gradually for the changes.

 Baby gates can also be useful to put up around your home as a safety feature for when your baby arrives.
-I recommend you put them up in areas where your dog would usually have access to such as across the stairs, and kitchen, so you can separate your dog when you can’t supervise them.
-Being behind a baby gate is also a great way to get your dog used to being around you but not with you.
-This may be useful if you have health visitors, or visitors who are uncomfortable around dogs.
+I recommend you put them up in areas where your dog would usually have access to such as across the stairs and kitchen, so you can separate your dog when you can’t supervise them.
+Being behind a baby gate is also a great way to get your dog used to being around and involved but not with you constantly.
+This may be useful if you have health visitors or visitors who are uncomfortable around dogs.

 Crate Training

-Crate training is also very useful to teach your dog, for so many reasons, again when you can’t supervise your dog around the baby or if you have lots of visitors.
-Do not forget it’s also nice for your dog to have their own chilled place where they can go to relax and sleep.
-(Don’t just put your dog in a crate without training them first) The crate should be a positive place for your dog to feel safe and chilled.
+Crate training is also very useful for teaching your dog for so many reasons, again, when you can’t supervise your dog around the baby or if you have lots of visitors.
+Do not forget it’s also nice for your dog to have its own chilled place where it can go to relax and sleep.
+(Don’t just put your dog in a crate without training them first.)
+The crate should be a positive place for your dog to feel safe, chilled, and decompress.

-Routines can change, and as routine changes, it’s inevitable that your dogs will too.
-This can happen from early on in the pregnancy, such as the time you walk your dog due to your tiredness and sickness.
-To help your dog adjust to these changes you could try asking someone in the family to regularly walk your dog, from early on in your pregnancy so they can bond with your dog.
+Routines can change, and as routine changes, inevitably, your dogs will too.
+This can happen early in the pregnancy, such as when you walk your dog due to your tiredness and sickness.
+To help your dog adjust to these changes, you could try asking someone in the family to regularly walk your dog from early on in your pregnancy so they can bond with your dog.
 Look into getting a dog walker with a good reputation and someone you trust with your dog.
 This can give your dog a routine when other changes start to happen around them.

-Find some time in your daily routine to spend with your dog 121 doing something they enjoy, this could be playing with them, throwing a toy in the garden, or playing a game of tug.
-Keep up this new routine when the baby arrives, it only needs to last 10 minutes each day.
-This short activity will give your dog something to predict and help reduce any stress and anxiety.
+Find some time in your daily routine to spend with your dog 121 doing something they enjoy.
+This could be playing with them, throwing a toy in the garden, or playing a game of tug.
+Keep up this new routine when the baby arrives; it only needs to last 10 minutes each day.
+This short activity will give your dog something to predict and help reduce stress and anxiety.

 Dog Enrichment